-Note that during the development stage, all new program proposals should be discussed with either the Vice-Provost (Integrated Planning & Academic Programs) for undergraduate programming or the Dean and/or Associate Dean of the Faculty of Graduate Studies for graduate level programming.
+Note that during the development stage, all new program proposals should be discussed with either the Deputy Provost (Academic Planning and Programs) for undergraduate programming or the Dean and/or Associate Dean of the Faculty of Graduate Studies for graduate level programming.

 Changes to academic programs require Senate approval.
 At the undergraduate level, changes to courses and/or curriculum structure are referred directly to the Senate Committee on Course and Curriculum Changes (SCCCC), while changes in the academic regulations and/or assessment of those programs are referred directly to the Senate Committee on Instruction and Evaluation (SCIE).
 Changes to graduate program offerings are referred to the parallel governance structures in the Faculty of Graduate Studies.